 - a.
 The Nashua Community College campus is located at 505 Amherst Street Nashua, NH 03063 and has a normal student population of 1800 and 280 faculty/staff.
-The campus is comprised of three buildings and three mobile units. - Primary assistance during emergencies will be dispatched through 9-1-1 and be coordinated by the State and Hillsborough\County/City Emergency Management Agency. - c.
+The campus is comprised of three buildings. - b.
+Primary assistance during emergencies will be dispatched through the Hillsborough County/City 9-1-1 and be coordinated by the Hillsborough County/City Emergency Management Agency. - c.
 The school is subject to the following natural disasters and emergencies: - i.
+Natural Disasters:

-Natural Disasters: Blizzard, Severe Winter Weather - ii.
+Blizzard, Severe Winter Weather - ii.
 Technological Disasters: